 - Scleroderma

-The Department of Veteran Affairs Can Deny Disability Benefits Claims
+The Department of Veteran Affairs May Deny Disability Benefits Claims

-The Department of Veteran Affairs may deny a person's disability benefits claim.
-The common argument is the condition does not relate to the individual's military service.
-These presumptive diseases have multiple causes and risk factors.
+In some circumstances, the Department of Veteran Affairs will deny a disability benefits claim.
+A common argument is the condition does not relate to the individual's military service because even these presumptive diseases can have multiple causes and risk factors.

-The program may not think an illness relates to a person's service at Camp Lejeune because of a lack of a diagnosis.
+The VA may not think an illness relates to a person's service at Camp Lejeune because of a lack of a diagnosis.
 The veteran may not have a medical diagnosis in their service treatment records.
 However, the law does not require one.
-You only need to document the current condition from an outside provider.
+You only need to document your condition from a qualified healthcare provider.

-Appeal a Denied Claim For VA Disability Benefits
+You Can Appeal a Denied VA Disability Benefits Claim

 Veterans can appeal a rejected claim.
-They must submit a notice of disagreement where they write why they disagree with the decision.
-The submission has to occur no more than a year after the denial.
+They must submit a notice of disagreement explaining why they disagree with the decision.
+The appeal has to occur within one year after the denial.

 A person can request a decision review officer to evaluate the appeal or go straight to the Board of Veterans Appeal (BVA).
 If the decision review officer denies the request, the veteran can still go to the BVA.

-Alternatively, some victims have tried to go the legal route for compensation.
-A lawsuit can get someone the money they need for damages.
+Alternatively, some victims have taken the legal route for compensation.
+A successful lawsuit can result in the veteran receiving the money they need for their losses.

-The military members and their families from Camp Lejeune and MCAS have tried to pursue compensation through the legal system.
-However, the court has repeatedly denied them financial reimbursement.
-Nevertheless, recent legislation could help many victims.
+In the past, military members and their families from Camp Lejeune and MCAS have tried to pursue compensation through the legal system.
+However, the court has repeatedly denied their requests for financial reimbursement.
+Now, recent legislation could help many victims.

-President Biden recently signed the Camp Lejeune Justice Act of 2022 into law.
-As a result, veterans and their family members along with civil workers, can file lawsuits against the United States government for harms and losses they sustained due to contaminated water at Camp Lejeune.
+President Biden signed the Camp Lejeune Justice Act of 2022 (CLJA) into law on August 2, 2022.
+As a result, veterans and their family members, along with civilian workers, can file lawsuits against the United States government for harm and losses they sustained due to contaminated water at Camp Lejeune.

-If the bill becomes law, you have two years from the enactment to start your case.
-Hire a Camp Lejeune water contamination attorney as soon as possible to ensure you do not miss any deadlines.
+Qualifying veterans, their family members, and civilians who worked on the bases have two years from the enactment date to file a case.
+Work with a Camp Lejeune water contamination attorney as soon as possible to ensure you do not miss any deadlines.

 Who Can File a Camp Lejeune Cancer Lawsuit?